-Student's Name: IDNumber:

-Degree Sought: DegreeProgra m:

-Title of the thesis/dissertation to be applied toward the re equirements of the degree a and the degree progran n listed above:

-Will Research Committee Review Be Required?
-(This section m ust be completed.)
-Protocol #

-Biosafety Committee (Recombinant DNA) Yes

-Animal Care and Use Committee

-Institutional Review Board (Human Subjects) Yes Yes No No

-Please refer to the Office of Research Compliance web s ite for information about s pecific research comm ittees.

-esearch Compliance: arch.uark.edu/units/rscp/

-Note to Student: If Yes is checked, approval must be conferred.
-If No is checked, no data requiring committee efore the degree will be

-Chair of the Committee: Dat e:

-Department Chair/Head: Da ite:

-(signature)

-Approved: Da nte:

-Offic ce of the Graduate Dean
+Student's Name: IDNumber: egree Sought: Degree Program: Title of the thesis/dissertation to be applied toward the e requirements of the degree and the degree program listed above: Will Research Committee Review Be Required?
+(This section must be completed.)
+Protocol # Biosafety Committee (Recombinant DNA) Yes No Animal Care and Use Committee Yes No Institutional Review Board (Human Subjects) Yes No Yes No rese b site for information about specific research committees.
+Research Compliance: search.uark.edu/units/rscp/ e on file with the Office of Research Compliance before the degree will be tee approval may be used in the thesis/dissertation.
+Chair of the Committee: Date: Department Chair/Head:) Date: Approved:Off Date: ffice of the Graduate Dean Approved:Off This form is to be submitted to the Graduate School as) Date:

-This form is to be submitted to the Graduate School as soon as the thesis/dissertation topic has been established.
-Title changes may be submitted by memorandum to the Graduate School until immediately before graduation; however changes submitted less than four months before graduation may not appear in the Commencement Program.
+be submitted by memorandum to the Graduate School until immediately before graduation; however changes submitted less than four months before graduation may not appear in the Commencement Program.